HardisonCo/.github/international/rwanda/rw-health/hms-skl/index.md

 ## Integration Points

-This document outlines how HMS-SKL is integrated with rw_Health systems in Rwanda.
+This document outlines how HMS-SKL is integrated with rw-health systems in Rwanda.